Meet the Athletic Department

 Director of Athletics

 Jason Motta joined Independence as a health and physical education teacher in 2002 and later settled in to his role of Director of Athletics with Heather Horsey in the fall of 2011.
 Prior to beginning his tenure at Independence, Mr. Motta earned an honors degree in physical education, with a minor in coaching, from the University of Delaware.

 A four-year letter winner for UD from 1998-2001, Mr. Motta helped lead the Blue Hens to back-to-back America East Conference titles in 1999 and 2000, as well as an NCAA Elite Eight berth in ’99.
 Additionally, he served as a member of Delaware’s men's lacrosse coaching staff from 2003-06 and is one of only two players in school history to play and coach in the NCAA Tournament for the Division I program.

 In December 2005, the Philadelphia Barrage selected Mr. Motta in the 12th round of the Major League Lacrosse Draft, and he went on to help the franchise win consecutive World Championships in 2006-07.

-In the spring of 2007, Mr. Motta started Independence’s boys’ lacrosse program, which completed its sixth-straight winning season after earning an 8-2 record in 2017.
+In the spring of 2007, Mr. Motta started Independence’s boys’ lacrosse program, which completed its seventh-straight winning season after earning a 9-2 record in 2018.